veevo/dev/content/spiritism/mediumship/intellectual-mediums.md

 ---
 title: Intellectual mediums
-description: Know more about intellectual mediums.
+description: Know more about the various types of intellectual mediums.
 date: "2019-01-01"
 tags:
 - mediumship
-categories:
-- spiritism
 ---

 ## Introduction